jettnicolette/jettnicolette/README.md

-# Hi there, I’m Jett Nicolette 👋
+# Hi, I’m Jett Nicolette 👋

 I’m a rising junior pursuing a B.S. in Computer Science at West Virginia University.
 I specialize in: